Jessie Armstead

 Jessie Willard Armstead (born October 26, 1970) is an American former professional football player who was a linebacker for 11 seasons in the National Football League (NFL) with the New York Giants and the Washington Redskins between 1993 and 2003.
-He was a three-time All-Pro and five-time Pro Bowl section.
+He was a three-time All-Pro and five-time Pro Bowl selection.
 He played college football at the University of Miami.

-High school career
+Early life

 Armstead attended David W. Carter High School in Dallas, Texas, where he was coached by Freddie James.
-Armstead was part of a highly talented team that featured four other future NFL players—Clifton Abraham, Joe Burch, Le'Shai Maston, Darius Smith—and won the 1988 5A state championship (which was later stripped by UIL in 1991 due to eligibility infringements), defeating Permian High School in the state semi-final game, which was portrayed as the state championship game in the 2004 film Friday Night Lights and the 2017 ESPN 30 for 30 documentary "What Carter Lost" as well as the 2015 film "Carter High".
+Armstead was part of a highly talented team that featured four other future NFL players—Clifton Abraham, Joe Burch, Le'Shai Maston, Darius Smith—and won the 1988 5A state championship (which was later stripped by UIL in 1991 due to eligibility infringements), defeating Permian High School in the state semi-final game, which was portrayed as the state championship game in the 2004 film Friday Night Lights and the 2017 ESPN 30 for 30 documentary "What Carter Lost" as well as the 2015 film Carter High.

 Armstead was considered the top high school football talent in Texas as well as nationwide by recruiting analysts.
 He had been an All-American since his sophomore year, and at that time was the only player to be selected as an All-American three years in high school.

 Fellow D-I recruits Derric Evans and Gary Edwards asked Armstead to join them and others in a series of robberies of video stores and fast-food restaurants, but he refused.
 In September 1989, Evans and Edwards were sentenced to 20 years and 16 years, respectively, in prison.

 College career

 Recruited by Jimmy Johnson, Armstead chose to attend the University of Miami.
 However, weeks later, Johnson left Miami to take over as the head coach of the Dallas Cowboys.
 After initial reports that Armstead might seek to be released from his commitment to Miami, since the coach who recruited him to play there had departed, Armstead chose to honor his commitment after Dennis Erickson was named head coach.

 A college standout on 2 of Miami's 5 national championship teams (1989, 1991), Armstead's pro prospects were diminished after he tore his anterior cruciate ligament his sophomore season.
-As a result, he was not drafted until the eighth round of the 1993 NFL Draft, when he was selected by the New York Giants.
+As a result, he was not drafted until the eighth round of the 1993 NFL draft, when he was selected by the New York Giants.

 Armstead was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009 on ESPN.